Rust assembly generation: Mapping a bool vector to an owned string vector

 je .LBB2_7 ; Skip de-allocation if the result is zero.

-mov rdi, qword ptr [r14] ; Get the pointer to the vector array.
+mov rdi, qword ptr [r14] ; Get the vector array pointer.

 mov edx, 8 ; Set the byte alignment to 8 bytes.